oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 ## Securing data access with Okta

-While the app is working, it’s completely exposed to unauthorized access, which can be harmful to your data, code, and infrastructure as a whole.
+While the app is working, it's completely exposed to unauthorized access, which can be harmful to your data, code, and infrastructure as a whole.
 To fix that, you can use [Okta](https://developer.okta.com/signup).

 The entire process is quite simple and requires only a few changes on both ends of the app.